erlef/setup-beam/README.md

 - `@v1.8.0`: release `1.8.0` (this tag is not movable).

 We make a real effort to not introduce incompatibilities without changing the major version number.
-To be extra safe against changes causing issues in CI you can specify an exact version with `@vx.y.z`.
+To be extra safe against changes causing issues in your CI you should specify an exact version with `@vx.y.z`.

 ## License